 Or you can help by contributing to fund our work, see our Adopt-A-Stone appeal.

-Read about the work, events and plans of the Kilbarron Castle Conservation Group in our News section.
+Read about the work, events and plans of the Kilbarron Castle and Church Conservation Group in our News section.

 We plan to conserve the ruins from further deterioration by following best practice as defined by the National Monument Service and the Heritage Council.